Detecting dark matter using optically trapped Rydberg atom tweezer arrays

 \underline{\it Summary}: We have proposed a new method of detecting wave-like DM using Rydberg atoms.
-Using the fact that some class of wave-like DMs generate oscillating effective electric field, we may perform the DM detection experiment by looking for excitation processes of the Rydberg atoms due to the DM-induced electric field.
+Using the fact that a class of wave-like DM generates an oscillating effective electric field, we may perform the DM detection experiment by looking for excitation processes of the Rydberg atoms due to the DM-induced effective electric field.
 In particular, relying on recent progresses in OTA technologies on neutral atoms, we consider the possibility of using trapped Rydberg atoms for DM detection.
-Considering the dark photon DM as an example, we have shown that the experiment with Rydberg atoms can probe parameter regions that are currently unexplored.
+Considering the dark-photon DM as an example, we have shown that the experiment with Rydberg atoms can probe parameter regions that are currently unexplored.
 Scan over the DM mass is possible with the help of the Zeeman and diamagnetic effects.

 Our procedure offers unique features and advantages over previous proposals for DM detection using Rydberg atoms, which include the use of Rydberg atoms as microwave photon detectors coupled to axion cavities \cite{Matsuki:1990mf, Ogawa:1996dr, Gue:2023jcd, Graham:2023sow}, as well as the detection of axion DM using Rydberg atomic gases \cite{Engelhardt:2023qjf}.
 (For gravitational wave detection using Rydberg atoms, see also~\cite{Kanno:2023whr}.)
-We employ trapped Rydberg atoms, which allows us to eliminate Doppler shifts in the resonance frequency caused by atomic motion.
-Furthermore, compared to cavity haloscope experiments, scanning over the DM mass is more straightforward in our setup thanks to the Zeeman and diamagnetic shift; it does not require physical adjustment of cavity boundary conditions, which often involve complex mechanical structures and can introduce thermal noise and electromagnetic leakage.
-Additionally, our method can benefit from ongoing developments in Rydberg atom manipulation, particularly in the context of quantum computing.
-It should also open up the possibility of utilizing quantum features of Rydberg atoms to enhance detection sensitivity; quantum enhancement of the signal rate using entangled states is one such possibility \cite{Chen:2023swh}.
+We employ trapped Rydberg atoms.
+Furthermore, compared to cavity haloscope experiments, scanning over the DM mass is more straightforward in our setup thanks to the Zeeman and diamagnetic shift; it does not require physical adjustment of cavity boundary conditions.
+In addition, the extensive techniques for manipulating Rydberg atoms, largely developed for quantum information processing, directly benefit our experiment.
+We may also utilize quantum features of Rydberg atoms to enhance detection sensitivity; quantum enhancement of the signal rate using entangled states is one such possibility \cite{Chen:2023swh, Chen:2025tgj, Bodas:2025vff, Fukuda:2025afi}.

 \underline{\it Acknowledgements}: This work is supported by the Simons Foundation (SC), the U.S. Department of Energy, Office of Science, the BNL C2QA award under grant Contract Number DESC0012704 (SUBK\#390034) (SC), JSPS KAKENHI Grants Nos.\ 23K22486 (TM), 24K07010 (KN), 24KJ0120 (NO) and 25K17412 (NO), and JST SPRING Grant No. JPMJSP2110 (TK), JST CREST Grant No.\ JPMJCR23I3(YT), MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No.\ JPMXS0118069021 (YT), and JST Moon-shot R\&D Grant Nos.\ JPMJMS2268 (YT) and JPMJMS2269 (YT).
 AV and YT acknowledge JSPS International Research Fellowship No. S24151.